Special Education (M.Ed.)

 https://cola.unh.edu/education/program/med/special-education

-The special education program prepares highly qualified educators who possess the knowledge, disposition, and skills necessary to take the lead in establishing effective teaching and learning environments for a diverse population of learners, who are capable of collaborating with classroom teachers as team leaders or consultants, and who utilize these skills within their school communities, and within the profession itself.
-The program meets current certification requirements in the state of New Hampshire in General Special Education.
+The special education program prepares highly qualified educators who possess the knowledge, disposition, and skills necessary to take the lead in establishing effective teaching and learning environments for a diverse population of learners.
+These educators are capable of collaborating with other classroom teachers as team leaders or consultants, and they also utilize these skills collaborating with parents and guardians, school communities, and with the larger profession.
+The program can meet current educator licensure requirements in the state of New Hampshire in General Special Education.

 Admission Criteria